This is a fun experiment for preschoolers to predict and observe what dissolves in water. You’ll both have fun making predictions!

 - Colored Sprinkles

-He predicted before pouring in each one if he thought it would dissolve or not and then observed to see what happened after he stirred for a bit.
+He predicted before pouring in each one if he thought it would dissolve or not.
+Then we observed to see what happened after he stirred for a bit.

 He did really like when something changed the color of the water, though.

-Some changed the color, or made it foggy, but still didn’t dissolve.
+Some things changed the color or made it foggy, but they still didn’t dissolve.

-They changed the color of the water, but the sprinkles still didn’t dissolve.
+They changed the color of the water, but the sprinkles didn’t dissolve.